Ignace Explained

 Although Ignace was incorporated in 1908, it was something of a latecomer to some modern conveniences, such as rotary dial telephone, which did not arrive in the town until 1956.

-Forestry and tourism support Ignace's economy, today, and one attraction is the three-storey log White Otter Castle, located on White Otter Lake at Turtle River, and built by James Alexander McOuat between 1903 and 1914.
+The town expanded during the life of several zinc-copper mines in the Sturgeon Lake area, 80 km north of the town.
+Today, forestry and tourism support Ignace's economy.
+One attraction is the three-storey log White Otter Castle, located on White Otter Lake at Turtle River, and built by James Alexander McOuat between 1903 and 1914.

 In the 1950s, Ignace's first newspaper, the Village Tattler, started there to serve the town.
 It was published by the local YMCA.
 In 1971, Dennis Smyk started the Ignace Driftwood, which was suspended two years later, but was revived in 1979 and ran until 2018.
 During Driftwoods suspension, the Ignace Courier was published for the town's local news.